konradszulc/JS_Fundamental_2025/WS3-JavaScript-Events/README.md

 3. See console output by opening browser developer tools.
 Shortcuts for Windows/Linux: Press F12 or Ctrl + Shift  + I. Shortcuts for Mac: Press Cmd + Opt + I

 4. Interact with the various features on webpage, to see the results.
-For example Obj 4 has screenshot below, can hover over picture to change it.
+For example Obj 4 has screenshot below as to what it should look like in your browser.

 # Example of Objective 4 screenshot